-Staff have noted that the lack of face-to-face interaction with parties and the general public has been a challenge.
-Unless a notification is filed from Coral Harbour, no face-to-face contact will be made with the parties until the matter gets to a hearing.
-In addition business affairs and administration among Members, legal counsel and staff are mostly completed by teleconference.
+Staff have noted that the lack of face-toface interaction with parties and the general public has been a challenge.
+Unless a Notification is filed from Coral Harbour; no faceto-face contact will be made with the parties until the matter gets to a hearing.
+In addition business affairs and administration among members, legal counsel and staff is mostly completed by teleconference.

 The lack of face-to-face interaction with clients and the Tribunal is an added challenge.
-Great attention has been placed on keeping staff and Members engaged.
-Regardless of where the Tribunal office could have been located, this issue would still prevail, given the small population of each of the Nunavut communities.
-Aside from Iqaluit, less than 10% of Nunavut's population would have direct access to the Tribunal's services.
+Great attention has been placed on keeping staff and members engaged.
+Regardless of where the Tribunal office could have been located, this issue would still prevail given the small population of each of the Nunavut communities.
+Aside from Iqaluit, less than 10% of

+Nunavut's population would have direct access to the Tribunal's services.
 This aspect begs the question: "Where is the human element in human rights?"